Parallels/vagrant-parallels/website/docs/source/docs/share.html.md

 instant SSH access to your Vagrant environment by anyone by running `vagrant connect --ssh` on the remote side.
 This is useful for pair programming, debugging ops problems, etc.

-Vagrant Share requires an account with [HashiCorp's Atlas](https://atlas.hashicorp.com/) to be used.